Is it time to break up the Giants?

 It's been a long time since "buy, sell or hold" was a topic of debate on chat boards and Bay Area sports talk radio.

 The harsh reality of pending change is reflected in the NL West standings this year.
-The Giants are a distant fourth in the division behind the Dodgers, Rockies and Diamondbacks, with a massive amount of ground to make up to become relevant.
+The Giants are tied for last in the division with a massive amount of ground to make up to become relevant.
 The nucleus is aging, the roster has numerous holes, and for the first time in a while, the front office might have to think about sending players packing rather than seeking reinforcements.

 "It's really the first time in my career where we've been in the spot where that's a possibility," Posey said.
 "I guess it's like anything else.
 There are always going to be rumblings about different things.
 You just have to try to do your best to keep that tunnel vision on trying to win."